zxdvd/blog/content/data_structure/hash table and order.md

 Search steps of the python implementation:

-- calculate hash bucket and get the index M
+- calculate hash and got bucket N, read its value as M
 - get the key value pairs in Mth element of the data array

 With this method, elements in data array are kept as inserting order.